School of Education Graduate Admission

 Admission Requirements for the MAT (including BA/MAT) and the MEd in Elementary Education PK-6 and Special Education General Curriculum K-12

-Levels of Teacher Education Program Progression
+Teacher Education Program Admission

 Requirements for admission:

-• Graduate – a bachelor’s degree
+• Graduate – a bachelor’s degree from a regionally accredited institution

 • GPA - 3.0 from most recent transcript